| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 If you prefer, you can pay by cheque or postal order.

-Please do not send post dated cheques.
+Do not send post-dated cheques.

 In your own interest, do not send notes or coins through the post.